-- Pre-contractual disclosures are to be provided to potential investors, and must include both entity- and product-level sections.
+- Pre-contractual disclosures are to be provided to potential investors, and must include both entity and product-level sections.
 They're meant to be forwardlooking, focusing on sustainability objectives and expected performance. - Periodic disclosures are for product-level disclosures only, and serve as report cards on how each product is doing relative to its goals.

 Both types of disclosures must be summarized and uploaded to a prominent place on the filer's website.
-These filings must be dated and must include the next anticipated publication date.
+These filings must be dated, and must include the next anticipated publication date.

-Disclosure templates: entity level (pre-contractual only)
+Disclosure templates: entity-level (pre-contractual only)

-- 1. How do you factor in sustainability risks when making investment decisions? - 2.
+- 1. How do you factor sustainability risks when making investment decisions? - 2.
 Do your remuneration policies reflect the above approach?
-If so, how?

-- 3. How do you factor the 14 core Principal Adverse Impacts (PAI)? - 4.
+If so, how? - 3.
+How do you factor the 14 core Principal Adverse Impacts (PAI)? - 4.
 How do you factor two additional PAI (one environmental, one social)? - 5.
 How do you approach due diligence for the above?

-Note that entity-level disclosures must address all 14 core PAI, while product-level disclosures are free to leave out the carbonrelated PAI.
+Note that entity-level disclosures must address all 14 core PAI, while product-level disclosures are free to leave out the carbon-related PAI.
 But many investors want to see at least scope 1-3 emissions data on a product-by-product basis, and we strongly encourage including it.

 DISCLOSURE PRE-CONTRACTUAL PERIODIC

-Entity-level disclosure V X
+Entity-Level Disclosure V X

-Article 8 product disclosure V V
+Article 8 Product Disclosure V X

-Article 9 product disclosure V V
+Article 9 Product Disclosure V X